Read-Write/wsync/README.md

 * Two-ways files synchronization: new local files are pushed to the server
 * Catch local FS events to synchonize the local folder with the server in real-time
 * A cross-platform GUI program to handle wsync and wsync.conf
+* Push some code to libwired in order to integrate wsync in servers and clients
 * Get rid of limitations…

 ### Known Limitations

-* Remote URL currently only decode spcae HTML character (%20)
+* Remote URL currently only decode HTML space character (%20)
 * Local path cannot contain spaces

 ### Author